Bachelor's Course Music Theory

 In a 10-minute practical examination for the chosen instrumental or vocal major, applicants must prove elementary knowledge by performing two pieces from various epochs.

-The aptitude test takes place at 10.06.2021 at hmt Rostock.
+The aptitude test takes place will take place in June for the winter semester and in January for the summer semester.
+The exact dates will be published under apply for studies.
 You will also have to take tests in your respective compulsory subject Piano.
 Additionally, foreign students have to pass a German proficiency test.

 A fee of 50 Euro is charged for processing your application for admission.
 Please transfer this amount when you submit your application.